george24601/notes/mgmt/story.md

+You emphatically do not want to tell a beginning-to-end tale describing how results meet expectations.
+This is boring and banal.
+Instead, you want to display the struggle between expectation and reality in all its nastiness.

+Alternatively, the CEO could turn his pitch into a story, beginning with someone close to him—say, his father—who died of a heart attack.
+So nature itself is the first antagonist that the CEO-as-protagonist must overcome.
+The story might unfold like this: In his grief, he realizes that if there had been some chemical indication of heart disease, his father’s death could have been prevented.
+His company discovers a protein that’s present in the blood just before heart attacks and develops an easy-to-administer, low-cost test.

+But now it faces a new antagonist: the FDA.
+The approval process is fraught with risks and dangers.
+The FDA turns down the first application, but new research reveals that the test performs even better than anyone had expected, so the agency approves a second application.
+Meanwhile, Chemcorp is running out of money, and a key partner drops out and goes off to start his own company.
+Now Chemcorp is in a fight-to-the-finish patent race.

+This accumulation of antagonists creates great suspense.
+The protagonist has raised the idea in the bankers’ heads that the story might not have a happy ending.
+By now, he has them on the edges of their seats, and he says, “We won the race, we got the patent, we’re poised to go public and save a quarter-million lives a year.”
+And the bankers just throw money at him.

+When people ask me to help them turn their presentations into stories, I begin by asking questions.
+I kind of psychoanalyze their companies, and amazing dramas pour out.
+But most companies and executives sweep the dirty laundry, the difficulties, the antagonists, and the struggle under the carpet.
+They prefer to present a rosy—and boring—picture to the world.
+But as a storyteller, you want to position the problems in the foreground and then show how you’ve overcome them.
+When you tell the story of your struggles against real antagonists, your audience sees you as an exciting, dynamic person.
+And I know that the storytelling method works, because after I consulted with a dozen corporations whose principals told exciting stories to Wall Street, they all got their money.

+What’s wrong with painting a positive picture?

+It doesn’t ring true.
+You can send out a press release talking about increased sales and a bright future, but your audience knows it’s never that easy.
+They know you’re not spotless; they know your competitor doesn’t wear a black hat.
+They know you’ve slanted your statement to make your company look good.
+Positive, hypothetical pictures and boilerplate press releases actually work against you because they foment distrust among the people you’re trying to convince.
+I suspect that most CEOs do not believe their own spin doctors—and if they don’t believe the hype, why should the public?

+So acknowledging this dark side makes you more convincing?

+Of course.
+Because you’re more truthful.
+One of the principles of good storytelling is the understanding that we all live in dread.
+Fear is when you don’t know what’s going to happen.
+Dread is when you know what’s going to happen and there’s nothing you can do to stop it.
+Death is the great dread; we all live in an ever shrinking shadow of time, and between now and then all kinds of bad things could happen.

+CEOs, likewise, have to sit at the head of the table or in front of the microphone and navigate their companies through the storms of bad economies and tough competition.
+If you look your audience in the eye, lay out your really scary challenges, and say, “We’ll be lucky as hell if we get through this, but here’s what I think we should do,” they will listen to you.

+How do storytellers discover and unearth the stories that want to be told?

+The storyteller discovers a story by asking certain key questions.
+First, what does my protagonist want in order to restore balance in his or her life?
+Desire is the blood of a story.
+Desire is not a shopping list but a core need that, if satisfied, would stop the story in its tracks.
+Next, what is keeping my protagonist from achieving his or her desire?
+Forces within?
+Doubt?
+Fear?
+Confusion?
+Personal conflicts with friends, family, lovers?
+Social conflicts arising in the various institutions in society?
+Physical conflicts?
+The forces of Mother Nature?
+Lethal diseases in the air?
+Not enough time to get things done?
+The damned automobile that won’t start?
+Antagonists come from people, society, time, space, and every object in it, or any combination of these forces at once.
+Then, how would my protagonist decide to act in order to achieve his or her desire in the face of these antagonistic forces?
+It’s in the answer to that question that storytellers discover the truth of their characters, because the heart of a human being is revealed in the choices he or she makes under pressure.
+Finally, the storyteller leans back from the design of events he or she has created and asks, “Do I believe this?
+Is it neither an exaggeration nor a soft-soaping of the struggle?
+Is this an honest telling, though heaven may fall?”

 # Storytelling to influence
 * 30 - 90 sec stories, better many short ones than a long one
 * one story, multiple meanings. same story to reinforce multiple points